emarinri/cassandra-docs/cassandra_basics.rst

 a molecule is a species as is an ion.
 If you wanted to simulate sodium sulfate, you would need separate MCF files for the sodium ion and the sulfate ion.
-MCF files can be created manually or by using the scripts provided with the code, as described in the section \ref{sec:mcfgen}.
+MCF files can be created manually or by using the scripts provided with the code, as described in the section :ref:`sec:mcfgen`.
 Instructions for generating an MCF file can also be found in the ``Scripts/MCF_Generation/README`` file.
-We will collect MCF files submitted to us by users and will post them on the Cassandra website https://cassandra.nd.edu.
+We will collect MCF files submitted to us by users and will post them on the Cassandra website `<https://cassandra.nd.edu>`_.
 If you have an MCF file you would like us to post, send it to ed@nd.edu.

 Input File
 ----------

 An input file is required for a Cassandra simulation.
 The input file specifies conditions for the simulation and various keywords required for the simulation in a given ensemble.
-Please refer to Chapter~\ref{sec:Input_File}  for further details.
+Please refer to :ref:`sec:input_file` for further details.

 Fragment Library Generation
 ---------------------------